chawarong/my-notes/how-to-bash.md

 		   15 root      10  -5     0    0    0 S  0.0  0.0   0:00.00 events/1
 		   16 root      10  -5     0    0    0 S  0.0  0.0   0:00.00 events/2

-The buffers number represents in-memory blocks that result from the kernel accessing the disk, such as when the kernel needs to read the contents of files.
-The cached figure tells us how much RAM is being used to cache the content of recently read files.
-The buffer figure increases when the file system layer is bypassed while the cache grows when the file system is used.
-Both grow as read operations increase.

 #### Generate a timestamp in various way